-Staff Costs, Pension schemes and Equal Opportunities
+Staff Costs, Pensions and Equal Opportunities

 Wage inflation over the last two years has been low and Corpus has managed to control employment costs over this period.
-Annual wage increases normally follow national settlements applying to the university sector.
-To fulfill its charitable purposes Corpus employs as Fellows College Lecturers, Supervisors, Directors of Studies, Tutors, Clergy and senior administrative staff, all of whom along with the Master, serve as charity trustees through being members of the College's Governing Body.
+To fulfill its charitable purposes Corpus employs as Fellows College Lecturers, Supervisors, Directors of Studies, Tutors, Clergy and senior administrative staff, all of whom, along with the Master, serve as charity trustees through being members of the College's Governing Body.
+The private benefit accruing to the Master and Fellows through salaries and stipends and employment related benefits is objectively reasonable, measured against academic stipends generally; and moreover annual pay increases normally follow national settlements applying to the university sector.
+A Remunerations and Benefits Committee exists with external members in order to comply with Charity Commission guidelines.

 The College employs other members of staff to provide professional and service support necessary to run the College.
+Without the employment of Fellows and staff, the College would not fulfill its charitable aims.
 The College makes pension funded contributions on behalf of its employees to two defined benefit funds: the Cambridge Colleges Federated Pension Scheme (CCFPS) and the Universities Superannuation Scheme (USS) and a defined contribution scheme (Aviva).
+The CCFPS pension obligations require an annual actuarial valuation, the surplus in 2011; £737k has reversed to a deficit in 2012 of £396k, this will remain a volatile element of our results.
 Payroll costs are a major portion of College expenditure.